 AnswerThank you for your question which raises a number of important issues.
 Basically, the purpose of your advertisement is to show how the smell of your perfumes compare to those of famous brands and then to persuade customers to purchase your brand instead.
 This is a grey area and unfortunately, I can’t give you a clear-cut answer that will cover all situations.
 Each advert will have to be looked at individually and its legality will very much depend on how you refer to the famous brand and how it is protected (for example, whether or not it is registered as a trademark).
 However, whether your adverts are legal or not, there’s a high risk that the leading manufacturers will complain about your adverts and try to stop you using them.
 There are three main arguments that they are likely to raise.
 They will probably say that:

 - This is comparative advertising and your advert breaches the Advertising Standards Authority’s (ASA’s) CAP Code

 - You are guilty of passing off

 Is this comparative advertising?This could be seen as comparative advertising as you are comparing the scents of two different perfumes.
-As explained in my previous article, “Comparative advertising: Three dos and don’ts for a legal campaign, comparative advertising is legal but it’s tightly regulated through the ASA’s CAP Code.
+As explained in my previous article, Comparative advertising: Three dos and don’ts for a legal campaign, comparative advertising is legal but it’s tightly regulated through the ASA’s CAP Code.
 Where you make a comparison with an identifiable competitor the ASA’s CAP codes says the advertisement:

 - Must not be misleading as to the qualities of your product or their’s;